Tickets

 Neuschwanstein Castle's construction can be divided into three main stages, each focusing on different aspects of the castle's construction and design.

-• Stage 1: The first stage of construction began in 1869 and focused on laying the foundation and building the castle's lower floors.
+• 1867 to 1874: The first stage of construction began in 1867 and focused on laying the foundation and building the castle's lower floors.
 Workers excavated the rocky hillside during this stage and built a solid stone foundation for the castle.
 They also constructed the castle's lower floors, including the gatehouse, kitchens, and servants' quarters.

-• Stage 2: The second stage of construction, which took place between 1874 and 1880, focused on the structure of the upper floors of the castle, including the throne room, the bedroom, and the dressing room.
+• 1874 to 1880: The second stage of construction, which took place between 1874 and 1880, focused on the structure of the upper floors of the castle, including the throne room, the bedroom, and the dressing room.
 During this stage, workers built the castle's iconic towers and turrets, which give it its fairytale-like appearance.
 They also installed the castle's many windows and decorative features, such as its sculpted gargoyles and carved friezes.

-• Stage 3: The final stage of construction took place between 1880 and 1886 and focused on the interior decorations and furnishings of the castle.
+• 1880 to 1886: The final stage of construction took place between 1880 and 1886 and focused on the interior decorations and furnishings of the castle.
 During this stage, workers installed the castle's ornate wood carvings, frescoes, and stained glass windows, designed to reflect King Ludwig II's romantic ideals.
 They also furnished the castle with elaborate furnishings and decorative features like chandeliers and tapestries.

 Despite spending almost 17 years in the construction of the castle, it was never really completed following the passing away of King Ludwig II in 1886.
-This led to the incomplete furnishing of several castle rooms, like the dining room.
+This led to the incomplete furnishing of several castle rooms, like the King's private quarters.
 Regardless of its half-done construction, the castle remains one of the most iconic buildings that accurately depict the grandeur and beauty of European architecture.

 Neuschwanstein Castle Architecture